-LATTC IGETC: Intersegmental General Education Transfer Curriculum 2022-2023
+LATTC Intersegmental General Education Transfer Curriculum (IGETC) 20

 Disclaimer: Every effort has been taken to ensure that the information below is accurate and timely.
 However, this information is unofficial and should be checked against the official information found on the ASSIST website: www.assist.org.
+A minimum of a "C" grade is required for each course.
+Courses listed in more than one area may only be used once to fulfill areas 1 thru 5.